-Paragraph 4(e) - Financial measures required under law or by an SRO
+Paragraph 4(1)(e) - Financial measures required under law or by an SRO

-Financial measures that are required to be disclosed by a law or SRO of which the issuer is a member and which composition is determined in compliance with the law or the requirement of the SRO are not subject to the Instrument.
-This includes financial measures disclosed in accordance with prescribed requirements under applicable securities legislation.
-For example, disclosure of earnings coverage ratios prescribed by item 9 of Form 41-101F1 Information Required in a Prospectus are not subject to the Instrument.
+Paragraph 4(1)(e) includes financial measures disclosed in accordance with prescribed (i.e., mandatory) requirements under applicable securities legislation, for example, disclosure of earnings coverage ratios prescribed by Item 9 of Form 41-101F1 Information Required in a Prospectus.
+Voluntary disclosure that is permitted but not required by other securities legislation is subject to the requirements of the Instrument.

-While disclosure of a financial measure in order to comply with other securities legislation is not subject to the requirements of the Instrument, the disclosure is subject to the provisions of that legislation.
-Voluntary disclosure that is permitted but is not required by other securities legislation is subject to the requirements of the Instrument.

 The Instrument also does not apply to a financial measure that is disclosed in accordance with the laws of a jurisdiction of Canada, or jurisdiction outside Canada, including governments, governmental authorities and SROs.
-This exclusion is, however, only applicable in situations where a financial measure is required to be disclosed and the law specifically specifies its composition; for example, a government payment calculated and disclosed in accordance with the Extractive Sector Transparency Measures Act (Canada).
+This exclusion is, however, only applicable in situations when a financial measure is required to be disclosed and the law specifically specifies its composition.

-If an issuer discloses a financial measure that is prepared in accordance with voluntary guidance published by a government, governmental authority or SRO that is applicable to the issuer then the financial measure is subject to the requirements of this Instrument.
+If an issuer discloses a financial measure that is prepared in accordance with voluntary guidance published by a government, governmental authority or SRO that is applicable to the issuer, then the financial measure is subject to the requirements of this Instrument.